celestiaorg/networks/celestia-application.md

 tx: null
 txhash: <tx-hash>
 ```
-You can check if the TX hash went through using the block explorer by inputing the `txhash` ID that was returned.
+You can check if the TX hash went through using the block explorer by inputting the `txhash` ID that was returned.